Diagonal flow detects topology of strata: Introduction

 \subsection{Acknowledgements}

 The authors are immensely grateful to Carlos Matheus for countless illuminating conversations.
-We also thank Giovanni Forni, Maxime Fortier Bourque, Erwan Lanneau and Alex Wright for their helpful comments on an earlier version of this article.
+We also thank Giovanni Forni, Maxime Fortier Bourque, Erwan Lanneau, and Alex Wright for their helpful comments on an earlier version of this article.
+We thank Diane Maclagan for many helpful conversations about convex geometry.
+We thank Cameron Wilson for sharing with us his elegant proof of \Cref{r:strong}.

 The fourth author is grateful to the ANID AFB-170001, the FONDECYT Iniciación 11190034, and the MATHAMSUD 21-MATH-07 grants.
+The third author was supported by LMS Scheme 4 during the final revision of the paper.